angular-schule/website-articles/blog/2024-11-linked-signal/README.md

 }
 ```

+Our properties `title` and `rating` are derived from the `book` source.
-With this setup, both `title` and `rating` reset when `book` changes, helping to keep data synchronized in cases where the structure of state is hierarchical or dependent on specific identifiers.
+Both `title` and `rating` re-calculate their values when `book` changes, helping to keep data synchronized in cases where the structure of state is hierarchical or dependent on specific identifiers.
 While the Linked Signal makes sure that the data resets when necessary, we can still update our local state directly.
 In this example we update `rating` locally and communicate the change back to the parent component.
-Since we don’t need to modify the `title` within the component, a simple computed signal fulfils this task.
+Since we don’t need to modify the `title` within the component, a Computed Signal fulfils this task.

+We used the shorthand notation for the Linked Signal because the computation is very simple.
+Also, compared to `computed()`, both lines look very similar.
+However, depending on your taste, the full notation is also possible.

 ### Synchronizing Server-Data for Client-Side Edits